nuvla/documentation/docs/moretools/img-authz-plugin/img-authz-plugin.md

 If you're using a private Docker registry with self-signed TLS certificates, **please remember** to add the client certificates to your Docker trust directory.

-To do this, please follow the steps at: (https://docs.docker.com/registry/insecure/#use-self-signed-certificates)[https://docs.docker.com/registry/insecure/#use-self-signed-certificates]
+To do this, please follow the steps [here](https://docs.docker.com/registry/insecure/#use-self-signed-certificates).

 **NOTE:** using insecure Docker registries (without TLS) is not recommended and thus not covered by this plugin.
 Use it at your own risk.